What's happened

 How we got here

-The Pink Moon, named for the blooming of pink wildflowers in spring, is a traditional full moon event.
-This year, it coincides with a micromoon, a phenomenon occurring when the moon is at its farthest point from Earth, making it appear smaller.
+The Pink Moon, traditionally marking the first full moon of spring, is named after the blooming of pink wildflowers.
+This year, it coincides with a micromoon, occurring when the moon is at its farthest point from Earth, making it appear smaller and dimmer.

 Go deeper